 Medicare, Medicaid, and Low-Income Subsidy can benefit those with low-income or few assets.
 Qualifying for both Medicare and Medicaid means the beneficiary is dual-eligible.

-Beneficiaries can apply for the Medicaid program through their states Medicaid office.
+Beneficiaries can apply for the Medicaid program through their state Medicaid office.
 If you’re eligible for Medicaid, eligibility for Low-income Subsidy (LIS) is automatic.

-If you’re not eligible for Medicaid, you may still be eligible for LIS.
+If you’re not eligible for Medicaid, you may still be suitable for LIS.

 Medicaid and Medicare Dual-Eligible

 Many people confuse these two coverage plans, Medicare and Medicaid.
 However, Medicare is for those over 65 or with long-term disability.
 Whereas Medicaid is for those with low income and few resources.

 Beneficiaries eligible for both Medicare and Medicaid are Dual Eligible.
 Although, if you’re not Medicaid eligible, you may still qualify for LIS.

 Medicare and Medicaid beneficiaries that need Programs of All-Inclusive Care for the Elderly (PACE) may qualify.

 Beneficiaries can enroll in Medicaid through the state program office.
 This can be done online or in-person.

 Medicare applications are made through Social Security.
 Applications are available online at the Social Security Administration website.
 However, other options are available for applying.